p4avinash/Todo-List/README.md

 # Todo-List-for-chrome

 This is a basic Todo list app.
 Feel free to contribute to it and make it more awesome.
+Just use branches and only add your code if your code is working good.

 Happy Coding...!!